Your Cart ()

 How to Secure a Safe Without Bolting It to the Floor

 The best and most convenient way to secure your gun safe is by bolting it down to a concrete floor.
-However, you may want to know how to secure a safe without bolting it to the floor for various reasons such as gun safety.
+However, you should know how to secure a safe without bolting it to the floor for various reasons, such as gun safety.
 Depending on where you live, weather conditions, and other factors, you may have to secure a safe without bolting it to the floor.

-There are several alternatives to secure or conceal a free-standing safe, gun safe, or cabinet.
+Several alternatives exist to secure or conceal a free-standing safe, gun safe, or cabinet.
 To secure a safe without bolting it to the floor:

 • Bolt the safe to a steel slab